- 1 Purpose

 - University Workplace Health and Safety.
 The service provided by the University Safety team (and other services) is extended to all aspects of contractor health and safety.

 4.2.5 Category 5 - Major works (where the Principal Contractor is other than the University)

 Major works are usually typified by new building constructions which are fenced off and access controlled by a Principal Contractor but can also include refurbishments, installation of major items of plant and facility extensions.

-- Induction - As required by the Principal Contractor but must also complete the USQ Contractor Safety Induction if access to the work site is through other University public areas.
-The USQ Contractor Safety Induction can be delivered online, self-briefed using the USQ Contractor Handbook or presented by an appropriate University staff member.
+- Induction - As required by the Principal Contractor but must also complete the UniSQ Contractor Safety Induction if access to the work site is through other University public areas.
+The UniSQ Contractor Safety Induction can be delivered online, self-briefed using the UniSQ Contractor Handbook or presented by an appropriate University staff member.
 Regardless of the method used a record of the induction must be kept by the Contract Liaison Officer.